-The university is comprised of four colleges-College of Arts and Sciences, College of Business and Management, College of Education,-and College of International Communication-plus the School of Aeronautics and the Conservatory of Music.
+The university is comprised of five colleges-College of Arts and Sciences, College of Business and Management, College of Education, College of Communication and Design, College of Aeronautics and the Conservatory of Music.
 Lynn's Institute for Achievement and Learning offers internationally recognized programs to help students with learning differences become independent learners.